mackron/dr_libs/README.md

 # About
 easy_path is a simple path manipulation library.
-I've been wanting to separate my path manipulation code from my IO code, so I figured I'd create a little library for it.
-It's nothing special, and there's still a lot of APIs to add, but a few points of interest include:
+At it's core this is just a string manipulation library - it doesn't do anything with the actual file system such as checking whether or not a path points to an actual file or whatnot.

+Some points of interest:
  - It's made up of just two files - easy_path.h and easy_path.c
- - No dependencies (so far)
+ - No dependencies except for the C standard library, which is optional
  - Never uses the heap
  - Public domain

-There aren't may APIs yet, but I'll be adding to it as a need them in my other projects.
+There aren't many APIs yet, but I'll be adding to it as a need them in my other projects.

 # How to use it